 Bohm (1980) stated that the "universe is no longer seen as a machine, made up of objects, but rather pictured as one indivisible whole whose parts are essentially interrelated and can only be understood as patterns of a cosmic process" (p.
 29).
-The assumptions about complex adaptive systems are many, and include the characteristics of embeddedness (meaning patterns that can be traced backward and forward); distributed control (an equalization of power bases); nonlinearity; multidirectionality; emergence in the dynamic, diversity of subjects and objects; a simultaneous coexistence of order and disorder; and outcomes that are inherently unpredictable.
-This perspective stands in direct contrast to the notion of traditional science that aims to explain and predict so as to control.
+The assumptions about complex adaptive systems are many, and they include the characteristics of embeddedness (meaning patterns that can be traced backward and forward), distributed control (an equalization of power bases), nonlinearity, multidirectionality, emergence in the dynamic diversity of subjects and objects, a simultaneous coexistence of order and disorder, and outcomes that are inherently unpredictable.
+This perspective stands in direct contrast to the notion of traditional science, which aims to explain and predict in order to control.